MichTronics/JS8Call-Bot/README.md

 #### Installation instructions Windows

-Download latest release and extract it with winzip,winrar,7zip in a folder you have created.
+Download latest release on the right under releases, and extract<br>
+it with winzip,winrar,7zip in a folder you have created.<br>
-Change the config.ini file more info below.
+Change the config.ini file inside de JS8Call-Bot/config folder more info about de config.ini below.<br>
-Run the JS8Call-Bot.exe in the JS8Call-Bot map that was created with extracting.
+Run the JS8Call-Bot.exe in the JS8Call-Bot map that was created with extracting.<br>

 ###### More detailed info follow soon.